-On July 12th, the Pastor of a Southern Kaduna church, Gideon Mutum received a threat letter from unknown people suspected to be bandits.
-A little backstory, Pastor Gideon Mutum is the head pastor of Governor’s Assembly Church, in Kafanchan, Jama’a, Kaduna State.
+On July 12th, the Pastor of a Southern Kaduna church, Gideon Mutum, received a threat letter from unknown people suspected of being bandits.
+A little backstory, Pastor Gideon Mutum is the head pastor of Governor’s Assembly Church in Kafanchan, Jama’a, Kaduna State.
 He is passionate about helping the people of Southern Kaduna that suffered under attacks from militants, Fulani herdsmen, and bandits.
 He established schools to support children displaced by the violent attacks.
-Now Pastor Gideon, his family, the schools he built, and the church are all under threat.
+Pastor Gideon, his family, the schools he built, and the church are all under threat.

 “Pastor Gidzon Ajwom Mutum.
 We are coming for you we have no forget your role in the media about us.
 You insulted the Fulani people for long and don’t think you will escape the time.
 We will kill like goat and you family.
 We know your house, your church and even your family.
 The school you build in Psakori, we will destroy it.
 Misisi, Soska, Bakai Koji will pay for what they have done.
 Tell Stebin kefas we will also hunt him.

 You can proud of Southern Kaduna and making mouth about it.
 Your movement is known by us.
 Tell your people to get ready for us Insha Allah.
 We will come except you go back to tell the world you are sorry for all you have said concerning the Fulani.
 We are coming.
 Nigeria is our land, Southern Kaduna is our Land. “